PAIDiPaidThis.com

 Grass seed removal from a dog's paw: emergency cost in the UK

 Grass seeds look harmless, but the arrow-shaped ones can pierce a dog's skin between the toes and travel deep under it, causing painful abscesses.
 In summer this is one of the most common reasons dogs end up at an emergency appointment.
-The real prices below show what removal costs, which climbs the longer the seed is left.
+The real prices on this page show what removal costs, and that cost climbs sharply the longer the seed is left in place.

 The quick version

-• Grass seeds most often lodge between the toes, causing a swollen, weepy lump.
+• Grass seeds most often lodge between the toes, causing a swollen, weepy lump that a dog will lick or bite at.

-• A quick removal is far cheaper than one needing sedation or surgery later.
+• A quick removal during a normal appointment is far cheaper than one needing sedation or surgery later.

-• Delay lets the seed migrate deeper, turning a simple job into a costly one.
+• Delay lets the seed migrate deeper under the skin, turning a simple job into a costly one.

-• Out-of-hours removal at an emergency clinic costs more than a daytime appointment.
+• Out-of-hours removal at an emergency clinic costs more than the same job done at a daytime appointment.

 What people actually paid